arXiv/arxiv-docs/source/about/principles.md

 3.4.
 Voting for representatives to the MAB is open to all eligible member institutions, each of which shall have one vote.
-Member institutions may delegate their representation to a consortium or other proxy<sup1</supwith the voting representation of such proxies being equal to the number of members represented.
+Member institutions may delegate their representation to a consortium or other proxy with the voting representation of such proxies being equal to the number of members represented.

 3.5.
 The MAB is chaired by the arXiv Program Director from CUL and includes two members of